SuperCompUCSD/SuperCompUCSD.github.io/content/posts/Austins_Terminal_Guide.md

 date: 2023-11-28
 author: ["austin"]
 publishDate: 2023-11-28T08:00:00Z
-draft: true # change to true to have page render.
+draft: false # change to true to have page render.
 Visit posts/austins_terminal_guide and it will render even if publish date has yet to come.
 ---

 ## Introduction